-Gail Lee Martin – “As a kid, we made snow ice cream.
+Gail Lee Martin – “As a kid, we made snow ice cream in the 1930s.
 We never used the first snow of the season or the top snow which might be dirty.
 Digging down in a drift we came up with pure clean snow.
 Mother would whip it together with sugar and cream.
 Just set it outside to freeze a little more.
 Boy, it was good.”
 December 2006

 On December 1, 2006, Gail’s grandson-in-law had posted, “southeastern Kansas received up to 16 inches yesterday.
 It was still snowing at 10 pm in the southeast.
 We got it pretty easy in Wichita and the surrounding area.”
 That triggered her snow memory and also the following ones.